Chelsea - Manchester United: How to watch, injury news, start time, odds

 Injury news

-Chelsea only have one major injury concern, as Thiago Silva continues to build his way back to full fitness after he was injured against Tottenham earlier this month.
+Chelsea only have one major injury issue, as Thiago Silva continues to build his way back to full fitness after he was injured against Tottenham earlier this month.
+The veteran center back will not be fit for this game.
 USMNT star Christian Pulisic is back from a calf injury, and Tuchel has had some interesting things to say about his future at Chelsea.

 Manchester United have Paul Pogba out injured, while Solskjaer is hoping to have Edinson Cavani and Donny van de Beek back fit but it will be a late decision on that duo.
 Scott McTominay is struggling to be fit too, while Phil Jones is still out.